Updated on April 2, 2019

 - They can cause nausea, headache, and disorientation.

-Fatal ‘sudden sniffing death syndrome’ has been reported due to development of an abnormal heart rhythm when taking poppers.
-There are also a number of reports in recent years of cases of temporary and permanent loss of vision in users of poppers.
+Fatal “sudden sniffing death syndrome” has been reported due to development of an abnormal heart rhythm when taking poppers.
+There are also a number of reports in recent years of cases of temporary and permanent loss of vision in poppers users.

 Mixing poppers with alcohol can increase the risk of reducing the oxygen supply to vital organs, unconsciousness and death

 Poppers aren’t necessarily all over the place but they are still dangerous.
-And they are legal making them even scarier.
-Anyways we just thought you should know about poppers in today’s news.
+And they are legal, which makes them even scarier.